-An example of a reaction cluster identified from the manifold is shown in Figure 2C.
+An example of a reaction cluster identified from the manifold is shown in Figure 2D.
 All reactions in the dataset using bromide electrophile 1 and boronate nucleophile 2 exist within this cluster.
 It is rapidly identified that this substrate pair was tested with 16 different catalysts and six different bases.
-Figure 2D showcases a simple extension of the fingerprinting algorithm using the data from this cluster.
+Figure 2E showcases a simple extension of the fingerprinting algorithm using the data from this cluster.
 When summing the fingerprints of the individual components, a weight factor can be multiplied into a reagent’s fingerprint to influence the clustering within the manifold.
 The 96 reactions between 1 and 2 were encoded as reaction fingerprints in two different formats.
 Once where the catalyst fingerprint was weighed by a factor of three, and again where the base fingerprint was weighed by a factor of three.
-These two datasets were then fed into the t-SNE reduction algorithm, and three plots colored by product/internal standard integrations, catalyst, and base for each of the two datasets are displayed in Figure 2D.
+These two datasets were then fed into the t-SNE reduction algorithm, and three plots colored by product/internal standard integrations, catalyst, and base for each of the two datasets are displayed in Figure 2E.
 As revealed by the color encoded reagents, elevating the catalyst weight produces manifolds with catalyst clusters, and similar behavior is seen with base clusters when elevating the base weight.
 This fingerprinting method can be used to identify reagents with high generality.
-For the same dataset, weighing is used to cluster electrophile and nucleophile pairs (Figure S5).
+For the same dataset, weighing is used to cluster electrophile and nucleophile pairs (Figure S7).
 When weighing the catalyst component, RuPhos Pd G3 was found as a high generality palladium catalyst and resulted in a 0.49 PROD/IS integration across 20 electrophile/nucleophile pairs.
-Similarly, 2-tert-Butyl-1,1,3,3-tetramethylguanidine was found as a high generality base and a mixture of water and DMSO was found as a high generality solvent that worked consistently across the substrate scope used in the campaign.
+Similarly, 2-tert-butyl-1,1,3,3-tetramethylguanidine was found as a high generality base and a mixture of water and DMSO was found as a high generality solvent that worked consistently across the substrate scope used in the campaign.